Flamenco/stackeditpro/Actions.md

 # Workspace
 ## Search...
+Search all document titles and contents.

 ## Find Tasks...
+Show a list of all tasks.
+Group by document.

 ## Show Unsaved Changes...
  Show all changes on the client that have not yet been saved to the server.